Avoiding inheritance tax – how to reduce inheritance tax UK

-This means that you must be able to maintain your lifestyle from your income after making the gift, you cannot give away all your income and rely on your capital to fund your lifestyle instead.
+This means that you must be able to maintain your lifestyle from your income after making the gift.
+You cannot give away all your income and rely on your capital to fund your lifestyle instead.

 Selling at below the market rate

-Unfortunately, if you sell an asset for less than their true market value (e.g. selling a property at a discount to your child), then the discount will be treated as a gift & subject to IHT
+Unfortunately, if you sell an asset for less than its true market value (e.g. selling a property at a discount to your child), then the discount will be treated as a gift & subject to IHT

 Gifting, but not really

 Many have tried to get around the inheritance tax gifting rules by ‘giving away’ assets.

 However, continue to enjoy the use of them (e.g. giving their home to a child while continuing to live there).
 This is known as a ‘gift with reservation’.

 If a gift with reservation occurs, then the gift will still be treated as part of the estate of the deceased, even if they no longer own the asset on death.
 As such, inheritance tax will be paid.

 The only solution to the ‘gift with reservation’ rules is to pay the market rent on the asset after making the gift.
 For example, you gift a property to your child at less than market value, but pay the market rate of rent to continue living there.
 This will then classify the gift as a potentially exempt transfer (detailed further on below).